-People who choose live-in care can have very different sets of needs, and the role of carers will vary to match their specific requirements.
+People who choose live-in care can have very different sets of needs, and the role of carers under the guidance of the care provider will vary to match their specific requirements.

 One of the benefits of live-in care is that it’s ‘person-centred’, meaning that it is tailored to each individual’s preferences and needs.

 These are some of the things a live-in carer can help you with:

 Companionship: carers offer companionship, stimulating conversation, someone with whom to do activities and develop a friendly relationship.